Tutorials12 min read

 • p=none — observe only, don't act on failures

-• rua — aggregate reports (daily XML summaries) go here
+• rua=mailto: — aggregate reports (daily XML summaries) go here

-• ruf — forensic reports (per-message failure detail) go here
+• ruf=mailto: — forensic reports (per-message failure detail) go here

-• fo=1 — generate forensic reports if either SPF or DKIM fails alignment
+• fo=1 — generate forensic reports if SPF or DKIM fails alignment

-• adkim=r / aspf=r — relaxed alignment mode (subdomain matches), which is what you want for most setups
+• adkim=r / aspf=r — relaxed alignment (subdomain matches), which is what you want

 Run p=none for at least 4 weeks.
-You're looking for two things in the reports: every legitimate sending source identified, and every one of them passing DKIM and/or SPF with alignment.
-The aggregate report groups by source IP and shows pass/fail counts per authentication mechanism.
-When the legitimate column is 100% green and you recognize every source, you can move on.
+You're looking for every legitimate source identified, and every one of them passing DKIM or SPF with alignment.
+When the legitimate column is 100% green and you recognize every source, move on.

-Do not move on if you see a sender you can't identify.
-We've seen forgotten billing tools, an ex-employee's personal Mailchimp account still pointed at the company domain, and one memorable case where a recruiting agency had been sending email "as" a client for three years.
-Track them all down before tightening the policy.
+Don't move on if you see a sender you can't identify.
+We've seen forgotten billing tools (Quickbooks Online sending statements), an ex-employee's Mailchimp account still pointed at the company domain, and one memorable case where a recruiting agency had been sending email "as" a client for three years.

 Step 2: p=quarantine with pct=10

-Don't go straight to p=quarantine for 100% of mail.
+Don't go straight to p=quarantine on 100% of mail.
 The pct tag lets you ramp:

-This applies the quarantine policy to 10% of failing mail and treats the other 90% as p=none.
-Translation: if something is broken, only 10% of the affected mail goes to spam — enough that you'll see complaints in your support inbox or notice yourself, but not enough to take down a customer-facing flow.
+This applies quarantine to 10% of failing mail and treats the other 90% as p=none.
+Translation: if something's broken, only 10% of affected mail goes to spam — enough to surface complaints in your support inbox, not enough to take down a customer-facing flow.

-Stay here for a week.
-Watch your aggregate reports for new failures, watch your support inbox for "your email went to spam," watch Google Postmaster Tools for changes in your domain reputation.
+Stay here a week.
+Watch aggregate reports for new failures, your support inbox for "your email went to spam," and Google Postmaster Tools for shifts in domain reputation.
 If nothing breaks, ramp up.

 Step 3: Ramp pct From 10 to 100

 Move the percentage up over 2-3 weeks.
-We use this cadence:
+Our cadence:

 • Week 1: pct=10